dipAch/dipach.github.io/_posts/2025-04-05-consistency-models-in-databases.md

 ## Strict Serializability

+Simply put, combining serializability and linearizability yields strict serializability.
+But what does that even mean?

 Strict Serializability adds an important constraint to basic serializability: the order of operations must respect their real-time ordering.
 This means that if operation A completes before operation B starts, then A must appear before B in the serial order.

+Hence, with strict serializability, transaction behavior is equivalent to some serial execution, and the serial order corresponds to real time.

+For example, say we begin and commit transaction T1, which writes to item x, and later begin and commit transaction T2, which reads from x.
+A database providing strict serializability for these transactions will place T1 before T2 in the serial ordering, and T2 will read T1’s write.
+A database providing serializability (but not strict serializability) could order T2 before T1.

 ### Example: Online Shopping System